ClayLipscomb/Odapter/README.md

 Odapter - a C# code generator for Oracle packages
 ========================================

 Odapter generates C# adapter classes that provide maximum integration with an Oracle schema's packages.
-In addition to invoking packaged functions, generated DTO Lists will be hydrated from returned cursor results sets, both typed (record type based) and untyped (simple REF CURSOR).
-The generated C# provides de facto compile-time resolution with Oracle packages from within the IDE.
-Additionally, C# DTOs can be generated for object types, tables and views.
+Included with standard package invocation is the hydration of DTO Lists from returned cursor results sets, both typed (record type based) and untyped (simple REF CURSOR).
+The generated C# provides the developer de facto compile-time resolution with Oracle packages from within the IDE.
+Optionally, C# DTOs can be generated from Oracle object types, tables and views.

 ### Minimum System Requirements